What is the Universal Backup Device (UBD)?

 Will I be able to restore my libraries on future releases of OS/400 or I5/OS?

 We use IBM’s software to do the saves and restores.
 We expect IBM’s software to remain compatible with future releases of the operating system since they depend on its use also.

-If I don’t like UBD, can I get a refund?
+If UBD doesn’t meet my needs, can I get a refund?

 Is there a demo available?

 How long does the online demo take?

 The demo usually lasts between 15 and 30 minutes.
 We always allow time to answer any questions you may have.